 However, you do have to prove that you were engaged in activities that were both under the scope and the authority of your employment duties.
 If you can prove that your injury is eligible for workers’ compensation, then there are specific calculations about how much you are entitled to.

-If you are off in your calculation, it can make a difference of hundreds or even thousands of dollars over the course of your workers’ compensation benefit package.
+If you are off in your calculation, it can make a difference of hundreds or even thousands of dollars over the course of your workers’ compensation benefits package.

 How to Calculate Your Average Weekly Earnings?